e-vdb/blackjack/README.md

 To play the game, save the following files in the same directory.

 * blackjack.py : Python script
-* Images folder : playing cards pictures (in .gif) for GUI from https://www.apprendre-en-ligne.net/pj/blackjack/index.html
+* Images folder :
+    * playing cards pictures (in .gif) for GUI from https://www.apprendre-en-ligne.net/pj/blackjack/index.html
+    * bankruptcy.gif
 * rules_eng.txt : plain text document that contains the rules and explains how to play the game

 ## Tkinter interface